NobodyXu/bookmarks/tips/cargo_tips.md

  - [`tokei`](https://github.com/XAMPPRocky/tokei) for counting lines of code.
  - `cargo cache -e -f -g` can be used to cleanup unused cache in `$CARGO_HOME` and recompress registries.
+ - `cargo tree -e features` to list all dependencies and their features enabled.